-- 8.6.14 Schedule J identifies the maximum building heights generally permitted and the minimum building heights required in the VMC, measured in storeys.
-Where a maximum height of 10 storeys is indentified, buildings up to 15 storeys may be permitted on properties fronting arterial streets, major or minor collector streets, a Neighbourhood Park or a Public Square identified in Schedule E, at the discretion of the City and subject to the submission of materials (e.g., shadow study, wind study, elevation drawings, three-dimensional model) demonstrating no significant adverse impacts from taller buildings on neighbouring planned uses or the public realm. - 8.6.15 Institutional buildings lower than the minimum heights in Schedule J, such as schools, community centres, libraries and cultural facilities, shall be permitted. - 8.6.16 Notwithstanding Schedule J, the minimum height for a townhouse shall be 3 storeys.
+- 8.6.15 Schedule J identifies the maximum building heights generally permitted and the minimum building heights required in the VMC, measured in storeys.
+Where a maximum height of 10 storeys is indentified, buildings up to 15 storeys may be permitted on properties fronting arterial streets, major or minor collector streets, a Neighbourhood Park or a Public Square identified in Schedule E, at the discretion of the City and subject to the submission of materials (e.g., shadow study, wind study, elevation drawings, three-dimensional model) demonstrating no significant adverse impacts from taller buildings on neighbouring planned uses or the public realm. - 8.6.16 Institutional buildings lower than the minimum heights in Schedule J, such as schools, community centres, libraries and cultural facilities, shall be permitted.